fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 }
 ```

+### Nonparametric (pairs) bootstrap

-<br/> The last variant of bootstrap we will try is pairs cluster
+The last bootstrap variant we will try is the pairs cluster bootstrap
-bootstrap that we already used few times in this project. <br/>
+(Cameron and Trivedi 2005), which we have already used in this project
+in Part Two. <br/>

 ``` r
 ## Pairs cluster bootstrap